david701/Node-React-social-networking/README.md

 1. Clone the repo
 2. In terminal in root directory run `npm install`
-3. In same directory run `npm run watch-dev`
+3. In same directory run `npm run dev`
-4. In new terminal window or tab in same directory run `npm run start-dev`
-5. Go to localhost:9000 in your browser
+4. Go to localhost:9000 in your browser
-6. Start developing!
+5. Start developing!

 This project is using Webpack to process and bundle all necessary assets.
 You can make your life easier by globally installing webpack. (`npm install -g webpack`)